GoogleChrome/web.dev/src/site/content/en/blog/smoothness/index.md

 the user.
 A single dropped frame may not be very observable, but a sequence of many dropped frames affecting smoothness in a row sure is!

-## Putting it all together: a Percent Dropped Frames metric
+## Putting it all together: A Percent Dropped Frames metric

 While it can sometimes be necessary to dive deep into the state of each animation frame, it's also useful to just assign a quick "at a glance" score for